Instrumental/Vocal Major

 Repertoire requirements

 Please prepare a programme of minimum 20 to a maximum of 30 minutes with pieces from at least three different stylistic epochs and play them from memory according to the usual professional practice.
-The choice of the programme may be identical as the one of the video.
+The choice of the programme (see Repertoire requirements) may be identical as the one of the video.
 However, changes of the programme for the live audition can only be made until 14 days prior to the audition date.

 The candidate may choose the first piece.
 Then, the jury will decide which works to play and is allowed to interrupt the audition at any time.
 Afterwards, there will be a short conversation about the goals of the studies and the study course content as well as the applicant´s prior education, experience, the choice of the professor, etc.